-Actually, what am I saying?
-I can’t tell you about the Fourth Dimension in the physical realm, such as we’re ascending to.
-I can only say about the Fourth Dimension in the spirit realm – that is, the Astral Plane.
+Actually, I can’t tell you about the Fourth Dimension in the physical realm, such as we’re ascending to.
+I can only speak about the Fourth Dimension in the spirit realm – that is, the Astral Plane.
 Here’s what art’s like on the Higher Summerlands of the Astral Plane.

 Art in the Astral World

 Judge David Hatch communicated back from the Astral Plane on the artists he had met: